hohaicongthuan/hohaicongthuan/README.md

 ## 🏳️‍🌈👓🎮💻 About me:

 My name is Thuan.
 I'm a computer enthusiast and a typical nerd.
 I enjoy learning about programming, 3D graphics, electronics, etc. (well, basically everything related to computer).
-I'm also interested in game development, especially with [Unreal Engine](https://unrealengine.com).
+I'm also interested in game development.

 ## ✉️ You can find & reach me via: